degenhard/django-sockjs-tornado/README.rst

 example which might get you some ideas.
 It's a fully working chat application that just works.

-This package is built mainly on `Serve Koval
+This package is built mainly on `Serge Koval
 <https://github.com/mrjoes>`_'s amazing work on `sockjs-tornado
 <https://github.com/mrjoes/sockjs-tornado>`_ which has lots of more
 examples and documentation that might help you.
 For example, it lists